Colleges

 Fill Out the FAFSA

 The Free Application for Federal Student Aid, also known as the FAFSA, is typically released on October 1st of every year.
 However, this year, the form won’t be available until December.
 This launch delay gives you time to prepare in advance.
-Discover Fastweb's FAFSA headquarters to help you learn more and to find everything you need to fill out yours.
+Discover Fastweb's FAFSA headquarters to help you learn more and find everything you need to fill out yours.
 You can also visit the Federal Student Aid website for more FAFSA information.

 Make a Final Plan for the SAT or ACT.

 You may be taking the SAT or ACT if you’re applying to colleges that require the SAT and ACT.
-Some institutions have gone test-optional.
-Check with FairTest.org to see if the colleges you’re planning to apply to are test-optional.
+Some institutions have gone test optional.
+Check with FairTest.org to see if the colleges you’re planning to apply to are test optional.
 If they require it, and you’d like to take the SAT or ACT to improve your score, you may be able to take one more test before regular decision deadlines.

 Start Narrowing Your College List